The Best Garage Gym Accessories for Under $20

 You’ve outfitted your garage gym with all the basic essentials.
-You have a rack, a barbell, plates and maybe even a bench.
-You have everything you need to do a limitless amount of workouts.
-Now you’re looking to pick up a few more accessories to round out your garage gym experience.
+You have a squat rack with a pull-up bar, a barbell, bumper plates and maybe even a weight bench.
+You have all the garage gym equipment you need to do a limitless amount of workouts.
+Now you’re looking to pick up a few more accessories to round out your inventory.

-While you could always get some dumbbells or perhaps a rower, those are purchases that are going to run you a few hundred dollars.
+While you could always get some adjustable dumbbells or perhaps a rowing machine, those are purchases that are going to run you a few hundred dollars.

-What I’m going through in this article are garage gym accessories that you can pick up pretty cheaply.
+What I’m giving you in this article are garage gym accessories that you can pick up pretty cheaply.
+Like, less than $20 cheap.
 Think of these as the ‘finishing touches’ that make a garage gym feel complete.

 Garage Gym Accessories